realA10001986/Time-Circuits-Display/README.md

 [![Watch the video](https://img.youtube.com/vi/FRRecGxAONc/0.jpg)](https://youtu.be/FRRecGxAONc)

+The speedo replica shown in this video was built from a fairly well-designed stand-alone replica purchased on ebay.
+I removed the Arduino Uno inside and wired the LED segments to an Adafruit i2c backpack (eg ADA 878).
+The strange look of the LEDs in the video is due to the iPhone camera's limitations; in real life it looks as good as any other LED segment display.

 **WiFi power saving features**

 The Config Portal offers two options for WiFi power saving, one for AP-mode (ie when the device acts as an access point), one for station mode (ie when the device is connected to a WiFi network).
 Both options do the same: They configure a timer after whose expiry WiFi is switched off; the device is no longer transmitting or receiving data over WiFi.